Skip to main content

 The Porcupine Mountains Wilderness State Park, the Porkies to anyone who has been, sprawls across nearly 60,000 acres of Michigan's western Upper Peninsula on the shore of Lake Superior.
 It protects one of the largest old-growth northern hardwood forests left in the United States, a tangle of virgin maple, hemlock, and yellow birch laced with rivers, waterfalls, and low ancient mountains.

 This 3-day route is built around Porcupine Mountains backpacking: the Escarpment Trail riding the cliffs above the iconic Lake of the Clouds, the Big Carp River Trail with its string of waterfalls down to Lake Superior, and the Summit Peak observation tower at the high point of the park.
 You will mix the best ridgeline hiking with old-growth forest, the Lake Superior shoreline, and the famous Presque Isle River falls.
+It is everything that makes backpacking in the Porcupine Mountains the classic wilderness trip of the Midwest, packed into a long weekend.

 Late spring through October is the window.
 Fall color, usually late September into early October, is what the Porkies are famous for and draws hikers from across the Midwest.
 Early summer brings blackflies and mosquitoes, so pack a head net.
 Winter is for skiing, not backpacking, with deep lake-effect snow burying the trails.